Not Quite Write Prize Frequently Asked Questions

 You may not publish or discuss any part of your entry (including the title, extracts or key themes) on any public platform until after the final results are announced.
 This is to ensure that we are not able to identify your entry.

 When discussing the competition on social media during the competition window and judging window, we invite you to use the hashtag #NotQuiteWritePrize.
-Make sure that you do not share any detail that would allow the judges to identify your entry.
+Make sure that you do not share or hint at any detail that would allow the judges to identify your entry.

-Note that we will exclude identifiable entries from consideration for monetary prizes in the interests of fairness.
+Note that we may exclude identifiable entries from consideration for monetary prizes if we believe it will impact fairness.

 Yes!
 However, you must wait until the results are announced to protect your anonymity during the judging process.

-Even if your story doesn’t win, it may gain a new lease on life outside the competition.
-We strongly encourage you to publish your previous entries on your personal websites or blogs and to seek publication across a range of paid and unpaid markets.
+Even if your story doesn’t win or list, it may gain a new lease on life outside the competition.
+We strongly encourage you to publish your entries on your personal websites or blogs and to seek publication across a range of paid and unpaid markets.

 If you end up finding a “forever home” for a Not Quite Write Prize entry, let us know!
 We’d love to share the news of your success with our followers.